brilsergei/docker-for-work/README.md

 **Configure train and triptile sites**

-1. Compile php image.

-    `docker build -t local/train-php docker-for-work/docker/drupal-php/7.0`
+1. Working directory.

+    Create new directory for project and clone project repository to the directory.

+    `mkdir project-dir`

+    `git clone git@bitbucket.org:travelallrussia/drupal-8.git project-dir`

 2. Prepare the site root directory and run docker containers.

-    `cp docker-for-work/docker-compose/train/docker-compose.yml path/to/site-root`
+    `cp docker-for-work/docker-compose/train/docker-compose.yml project-dir`

+    `cp docker-for-work/docker-compose/train/.env project-dir`

+    `cp docker-for-work/docker-compose/train/Makefile project-dir`

-    The file is ready to use.
+    The files are ready to use.
 But some options can be changed to your convenience.

     Create directory where you can place database backup so, that it will be available inside the mariadb container.

-    `cd path/to/site-root && mkdir docker-runtime && mkdir docker-runtime/mariadb-init`
+    `cd project-dir && mkdir docker-runtime && mkdir docker-runtime/mariadb-init`

     Start containers: